broadcastmonkey/ChessOnGolem/README.md

 It displays game progress and some interesting stats regarding provider nodes that took part in calculations.

-There is live demo available at: https://chessongolem.app
+There is live app available at: https://chessongolem.app

 If It's not currently running you can request start at pawel.burgchardt [ A-T] gmail.com